-Rough sawn lumber is a popular choice for home improvement projects.
-Put simply, rough sawn lumber is a type of timber that has been cut to size with a good cordless circular saw and has not received any further treatment.
-The sides and edges of the timber are rough and unfinished.
-Consequently, rough sawn lumber is well suited for use as an internal frame and for beams beneath flooring or in attics.
+Rough-sawn lumber is a popular choice for home improvement projects.
+Put simply, rough-sawn lumber is timber cut to size with an excellent cordless circular saw and has yet to receive further treatment.
+The sides and edges of the wood are rough and unfinished.
+Consequently, rough-sawn lumber suits internal frame use and beams beneath flooring or in attics.

-However, there are a few things to keep in mind when shopping for rough sawn lumber to ensure that you get a high-quality wood for your home improvement project.
-Whether this is your first time using rough sawn lumber or you just need some useful pointers, choosing the right lumber for your project can seem overwhelming.
-So, let us discover 3 important points to consider when buying rough sawn lumber.
+However, there are a few things to remember when shopping for rough-sawn lumber to ensure you get high-quality wood for your home improvement project.
+Whether this is your first time using rough-sawn lumber or you just need some valuable pointers, choosing the suitable lumber for your project can seem overwhelming.
+So, let us discover 3 essential points to consider when buying rough-sawn lumber.

 Find a Reputable Wood Dealer